gabbeeto/structuro/README.md

 windows folder:
-all the files that generate from a window by clicking on of the buttons. structureWindows = all the content generated from one of the buttons that are related to structures. nodeWindows = all the content generated from one of the buttons that are related to nodes. currentWindow.js = properties that are going to be used in the nodewindows/structureWindows folder files;
+all the files that generate from a window by clicking on of the buttons. structureWindows = all the content generated from one of the windows  that are related to structure buttons on the right. nodeWindows = all the content generated from one of the windows  that are related to nodes buttons on the left. currentWindow.js = properties that are going to be used in the nodewindows/structureWindows folder files;
 ![Alt text](/images/windowFolder.png "visual representation of window folder")